Staying Fresh: Efficient Algorithms for Timely Social Information Distribution: Omitted Proofs

-\begin{proof}[Proof of Proposition \ref{prop_adjusted_nhop_01}] According to the partition rule in Step 4 of Algorithm \ref{adjusted_greedyhireg_alg}, paths in different partitioned classes start from different user nodes, which implies that those paths included in the first ``for loop" of Algorithm \ref{adjusted_greedyhireg_alg} start from distinctive user nodes.
+\begin{proposition} $P'$ is a solution to the original instance $I$ (that is, without augmentation), i.e., any two paths in $P'$ start from different user nodes. \end{proposition} \begin{proof}[Proof of Proposition \ref{prop_adjusted_nhop_01}] According to the partition rule in Step 4 of Algorithm \ref{adjusted_greedyhireg_alg}, paths in different partitioned classes start from different user nodes, which implies that those paths included in the first ``for loop" of Algorithm \ref{adjusted_greedyhireg_alg} start from distinctive user nodes.
 Further, due to the ``if" condition of the second ``nested-for-loop", all the $k$ paths included in $P'$ start from $k$ distinctive user nodes.
 The proposition follows. \end{proof}